FluBBaOfWard/WSCpuTest/README.md

 ### NOT
 No flags are changed, all bits of result are inverted.

+### INC/DEC
+Carry is not changed.
+AuxCarry, Overflow, Parity, Sign & Zero are all set according to result (same as ADD/SUB 1).

 ### ADD
 AuxCarry, Carry, Overflow, Parity, Sign & Zero are all set according to result.